esolutionsone/REST-API-Explorer-Example/README.md

 **Ok but if I wanted to make it better how could I?**

-    You could break out the form, results, etc. into their own sub-component.
+    You could break out the form, results, etc. into their own sub-components.
 You could create a Views folder to contain different views for GET & POST.
-You could add additonal methods PUT, DELETE, & PATCH (this would require updating the actionHandlers too!
+You could add additional methods PUT, DELETE, & PATCH (this would require updating the actionHandlers too!
 How fun 😃).
-You could make the post fields look up values from the table you are sending the POST to (this would require updating the post fields component to leverage the TypeAheadReference component and would require some actionHandlers work as well).
-Basically, the world is your oyster.
+You could make the post fields lookup values from the table you are sending the POST to (this would require updating the post fields component to leverage the TypeAheadReference component and would require some actionHandlers work as well).
+The world is your oyster.

 **Views**